data-gymnasia/courses/content/sets-and-functions/content.md

 ---
 > id: step-38

-*Solution*.
-Listing all the elements of $S$ and all elements of $T$ and eliminating duplicates, we get
+*Solution.* Listing all the elements of $S$ and all elements of $T$ and eliminating duplicates, we get

 ``` latex
 S \cup T = \{1,2,4,5,6,7,8\}.